vikashk1/node/doc/api/http.md

 });
 ```

-Note that Content-Length is given in bytes not characters.
+`Content-Length` is given in bytes not characters.
 The above example
 works because the string `'hello world'` contains only single byte characters.
 If the body contains higher coded characters then `Buffer.byteLength()`
 should be used to determine the number of bytes in a given encoding.
-And Node.js does not check whether Content-Length and the length of the body
+And Node.js does not check whether `Content-Length` and the length of the body
 which has been transmitted are equal or not.

 Attempting to set a header field name or value that contains invalid characters